Teaching Statement.

 Learn

 who my students are.
 By knowing individual student needs, I can better assess their unique backgrounds, and understand their challenges.
-This allows me improve student engagement and learning outcomes, and adjust assignments as needed.
+This allows me to improve student engagement and learning outcomes, and adjust assignments as needed.
+I also encourage students to choose topics of their own for assignments.
+Allowing students to choose their own topics increases motivation and engagement by aligning projects with their interests.
+This choice fosters ownership of learning, encourages creativity, and validates their unique perspectives and identities.

 Inform

 students that design is not just an occupation.
-We as graphic designers can do more than just sell products to consumers.
+We, as graphic designers, can do more than just sell products to consumers.
 I want my students to know that graphic designers have social and ethical responsibilities to the public.
-I want them to know that they have potential to use design to influence in the world.
+I want them to know that they have the potential to use design to influence the world.

 Design